MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 ## Scenarios

-### Transient source table
+### Zero retention on source table

-So as not to keep the raw data in the source table, set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), and set the update policy as transactional.
+In some instances, data is ingested to a source table only as a stepping stone to the target table, and you do not want to keep the raw data in the source table.
+Set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), and set the update policy as transactional.
 In this situation:

 * The source data isn't queryable from the source table.
 * The source data isn't persisted to durable storage as part of the ingestion operation.
-* Operational performance will Improve.
+* Operational performance will improve.
 * Post-ingestion resources for background grooming operations will be reduced.
 These operations are done on [extents](../management/extents-overview.md) in the source table.

 ### Update policy behaving like regular ingestion

 Given the following conditions:

 * The source table is a high-rate trace table with interesting data formatted as a free-text column.
 * The target table on which the update policy is defined accepts only specific trace lines.
 * The table has a well-structured schema that is a transformation of the original free-text data created by the [parse operator](../query/parseoperator.md).

 The update policy will behave like regular ingestion and is subject to the same restrictions and best practices.
 The policy scales-out with the size of the cluster, and works more efficiently if ingestions are done in large bulks.

 ## Failures